 If I have AMBA accreditation, can I get BGA accreditation (and vice versa)?

-Institutions can apply for both accreditations if they choose, and the assessment visits can take place on the same day to limit costs.
+Institutions can apply for joint accreditation if they choose, and the assessment visits can take place on the same day to limit costs.
 Undertaking joint accreditation provides a discount.
 Please contact the BGA team to find out more.

 Webinar Recording – Introducing BGA

 This webinar recording is perfect for anyone seeking information about BGA

 Though both are quality assurance processes, each service differs in terms of resource-intensiveness and criteria.
 Validation is a lighter process which aims at examining how well a Business School meets BGA’s Charter principles, and takes between three-to-six months to complete and is done completely offsite.
 Though shorter in duration, the process is a stringent quality check, requiring documentation and data to support the Business School’s claims.
 Business Schools who become Validated earn Silver status within BGA.

 Accreditation, on the other hand, is a rigorous process which employs a set of Key Criteria a Business School must meet to become BGA-accredited.
 The process involves the integration of BGA’s Continuous Impact Model, as well as an assessment visit aimed at determining the quality of programmes available, the institution’s facilities, and includes interviews with students and faculty.
 Accreditation functions as a full audit as well as consultation, for a Business School.